eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 The DXF file should be only composed of two layers, one for the walkable areas, one for the obstacles.
 The default names for these layers are `walkable_areas` and `obstacles`, respectively, but custom names can be provided by using the options `--walkable-layer` and `--obstacle-layer` of the script.
 The additional file generated by the script then needs to be added to your SUMO configuration file.
 For the moment, only POLYLINE and CIRCLE DXF entities can be converted.

+If you want to visualize the geometry of the pedestrian network that is created for JuPedSim, please use the options `--pedestrian.jupedsim.wkt` followed by some filename, as well as the boolean `--pedestrian.jupedsim.wkt.geo` to force or not the use of geocoordinates.

+In JuPedSim, pedestrians have a radius.
+At that time, the radius is computed as half the maximum between the length and the width of the pedestrian, both quantities can be set in a custom `vType` if desired.
+By changing the `desiredMaxSpeed` attribute for any `vType` in your route file, you can customize the "free flow" speed of your pedestrians.

+### Jamming

+Sometimes pedestrians get jammed at the front of a gate, which represents the last waypoint into their journey.
+In this case you can remove the pedestrians by creating a special polygon type named `jupedsim.vanishing_area`.
+The attribute `period` of this polygon defines the rate at which a pedestrian will be removed in this special polygon (a pedestrian will be removed every period, the period being given in ms).

 # Pedestrian Routing